moody/Waffle/README.md

 - **`Container:IsContainer()`** — Returns `true` if this node is a container.
 Works from a container or a leaf.
 - **`Container:Hide()`** — Takes this node out of the layout flow entirely, its siblings reflow to fill the space, and hides its own frame.
 Works from a container or a leaf.
 No-ops if already hidden.
 - **`Container:Show()`** — Reverses `Hide()`.
 Works from a container or a leaf.
 No-ops if not currently hidden.
 - **`Container:SetWidth(width?)`** — Sets this node's own physical width.
 Works from a container or a leaf.
-Pass `nil` to let it flex/stretch instead (whichever applies), or `"AUTO"` to compute it from this node's own children (only legal when `width` is this node's own main axis, given its own `direction`).
+Pass `nil` to let it flex/stretch instead (whichever applies), or `"AUTO"` to compute it from this node's own children (a sum along its main axis, a max along its cross axis).
 No-ops if already that value.
 - **`Container:SetHeight(height?)`** — Sets this node's own physical height.
 Same as `SetWidth()` in every other respect, the vertical axis instead.
 - **`Container:SetGap(gap?)`** — Sets the space between this container's children.
 Container-only.
 No-ops if already that gap.
 - **`Container:SetPadding(padding?)`** — Sets the space between this container's edge and its children, on all four sides.
 Container-only.
 No-ops if already that padding.